Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 - As a registered user I want to see a gallery of all the reviews I have posted in one place.
 - As a registered user I want to have my own account page with a range of functionality.
 - As a returning user I want to see content presented/sorted alphabetically or newest first, or even have the option to choose.
-- As an administrator I want to easily moderate user posted reviews and games.
+- As an administrator, I want to easily moderate user-posted reviews and games.
-- As an administrator I want to manage platform and genre categories using 'CRUD' (Create Read Update Delete).
+- As an administrator, I want to manage platform and genre categories using 'CRUD' (Create Read Update Delete).
 - As a developer, I want to have options for projects I can continue to build on with updates introducing enhancements and additions in aesthetics, gameplay, sound, and so on as I continue to gain experience and expand on my skills.